Coolzyh/Globecom2020-ResourceAllocationGNN/README.md

 (2) TensorFlow 1.14.0

-## Why different figures from figures in the paper when running the code?
+## Why obtain different figures from figures in the paper when running the code?

-The code for figures only plots for original results data without smoothing steps so that you may see a different figure from the clean figures in the paper (which smooth the return over adjacent episodes for clarity in demonstration).
+The code for figures only plots for original results data without smoothing steps so that you may see a different figure from the clean figures in the paper (which smooths the return over adjacent episodes for clarity in demonstration).

 You can smooth the returns by yourself with the saved results.